Battle of Goodrich's Landing: Background

 During the initial stages of the 1863 portion of the Vicksburg campaign, the Union troops of Major General Ulysses S. Grant had a supply base at Milliken's Bend, Louisiana.
-By the time of the Siege of Vicksburg, Grant had established a different supply route, and Milliken's Bend decreased in importance.
-Milliken's Bend and other points remained as lesser supply points; United States Colored Troops were recruited and trained in those regions as well.
-Training sites for United States Colored Troops were established at Goodrich's Landing, Louisiana; Milliken's Bend; and Lake Providence, Louisiana.
+By the Siege of Vicksburg, Grant's besieging forces had established a different supply route, and Milliken's Bend decreased in importance.
+Milliken's Bend and other locations remained as lesser supply points.
+Black soldiers were recruited and trained in those regions as well, and their units became known as the United States Colored Troops.
+Training sites for Black soldiers were established at Goodrich's Landing, Louisiana; Milliken's Bend; and Lake Providence, Louisiana.
 These units were poorly armed and trained, and were not intended for front-line combat use.
-Many former slaves who did not join the United States Colored Troops worked on government-leased cotton plantations.
-The United States government had confiscated plantations along the Mississippi River, and leased them to private businessmen, who used the former slaves as agricultural laborers.
-This setup was lightly regulated, and the laborers were often treated poorly.
+The regiments had White officers, many of whom were recently elevated multiple ranks at once when they transferred into the new regiments.
+Many former slaves who did not join the military worked on government-leased cotton plantations.
+The United States government confiscated abandoned plantations along the Mississippi River and leased them to private businessmen, who used the former slaves as agricultural laborers.
+This setup was lightly regulated and the laborers were often treated poorly.

-The Confederates, in support of the defenders of Vicksburg, used Major General John G. Walker's Texas division for offensive operations against Grant's positions along the Mississippi in Louisiana.
-A portion of Walker's command was repulsed in the Battle of Milliken's Bend on June 7, an assault against the Union position at Young's Point was called off, and the June 9 Battle of Lake Providence was also unsuccessful.
-Walker's troops temporarily retreated after the Battle of Richmond on June 15, but were reinforced by Brigadier General James C. Tappan's brigade of Arkansas troops and returned to operations against the leased plantations.
-Walker and Tappan's men burned cotton gins and plantation buildings, returned hundreds of former slaves to slavery, and affected around two dozen of the leased plantations.
-The Confederate commander in Arkansas, Lieutenant General Theophilus Hunter Holmes, was ordered in June to send a force of at least brigade strength to support the operations in Louisiana.
-Holmes selected Colonel William H. Parsons for the task.
-Holmes ordered the formation of a provisional brigade of cavalry for the campaign.
+The Confederates, in support of the defenders of Vicksburg, used Major General John G. Walker's Texas division (Note: This division was popularly known as "Walker's Greyhounds" or the "Greyhound Division" due to its reputation for making hard marches.) for offensive operations against Grant's positions along the Mississippi in Louisiana.
+A portion of Walker's command was repulsed in the Battle of Milliken's Bend on June 7, an assault against the Union position at Young's Point was called off, and the June 9 Battle of Lake Providence was unsuccessful.
+Walker's troops retreated after the Battle of Richmond on June 15, then reinforced by Brigadier General James C. Tappan's brigade of Arkansas troops and returned to operations against the leased plantations.
+Walker and Tappan's men burned cotton gins and plantation buildings, returned hundreds of former slaves to slavery, and damaged around two dozen of the leased plantations.
+The Confederate commander in Arkansas, Lieutenant General Theophilus Hunter Holmes, was ordered in June by Lieutenant General E. Kirby Smith (the commander of the Confederate Trans-Mississippi Department) to send a force of at least brigade strength to support the operations in Louisiana.
+Holmes selected Colonel William H. Parsons for the task and ordered the formation of a provisional brigade of cavalry for the campaign.
 This force consisted of a portion of Pratt's Texas Battery, the 12th Texas Cavalry Regiment, and the 19th Texas Cavalry Regiment.
-These units were at the time near Helena, Arkansas, and it was late in the month before the units gathered at Gaines Landing, Arkansas.
+These units were near Helena, Arkansas, and it was late in the month before the units gathered at Gaines Landing, Arkansas.